apcj-f5/nginx-waf-templates/README.md

-Templates for use with NGINX App Protect
+Templates and Config files for use with NGINX App Protect